Frustrated by Poor Data

 Process and data are dependent upon each other.
 If your data cannot be trusted, then the processes that rely on that data are as deficient, Too often we see a disconnect between data and process.
 Poorly designed controls allow bad data to seep into the system, which corrupts the process dependent upon that data.
 Analyze all data controls throughout all processes to ensure they are appropriate and safeguard your data.

-Develop a data plan.
+Develop a data plan for data quality issues

 Summarize all of your findings in your data plan.
 Where does your data originate, ownership of the data, definitions for all fields, and data integrity processes to ensure your data maintains its integrity throughout its lifecycle.